MahithChigurupati/Omnifood/README.md

+## OMNIFOOD

-This is a Website created under the name Omnifood.
+This is a Website created under the name [Omnifood](https://mahithchigurupati.github.io/Omnifood/

-This is created by Mahith Chigurupati as a part of learning HTML 5 ANd Css 3 course namely " Build Responsive Real World Websites with HTML5 and CSS3 " in udemy under the guidance of Jason Schmedtmann.
+*This is created by Mahith Chigurupati as a part of learning HTML 5 ANd Css 3 course*